KindleModding/KWebBrew/README.md

 DONE!

 ## How To Use
-KWebBrew automatically installs a browser extension for itself when copying the `.active_content_sandbox` folder, simply select this bookmark and it will open KWebBrew
+KWebBrew automatically installs a bookmark for itself when copying the `.active_content_sandbox` folder, simply select this bookmark and it will open KWebBrew

 KWebBrew also doesn't require an internet connection to function, simply open it and select an app